 TIME TO PUT THE TRAINING WHEELS ON

 Hey, I hear you say, I’ll just hire someone else to do it!

-Outsourcing your social media is a spectacularly unsustainable short term plan to get some fair weather fans.
-Experts and agencies are invaluable due to their knowledge of how to create a well-balanced solid campaign to effectively drive traffic to your site, but they can’t be the expert of your industry.
+Outsourcing your social media is a spectacularly unsustainable short-term plan to get some fair-weather fans.
+Experts and agencies are invaluable due to their knowledge of how to create a well-balanced solid campaign to effectively drive traffic to your site, but they can’t be the expert in your industry.
 This Just In – That’s you.
 Like professors, these experts are a wealth of information that can help you create and sustain the ideal campaign with the most useful tools for time management, but should not be doing the homework for you.

 Take a chapter out of the book of food trucks and find the time to explore a proper social campaign that will supplement your success.

 **Consult a Social Media Expert for proper dosage**